 - As the veggies roast, start a pan of water boiling for the penne.
 Start cooking the penne according to package instructions when there’s about 10 minutes left for the veggie roasting time.

 - Sauté the onion and cabbage as the veggies roast.
 Add 1 tablespoon of olive oil to a skillet on medium heat, then add the onion.
 After the onion begins to soften, add the cabbage.
 Sauté for about 5 more minutes, so the cabbage begins to soften.
+Add the sage when the cabbage starts getting soft.

 - When the pasta is cooked, drain, and stir in the pureed roasted veggies.
 Then add the onion and cabbage mixture, followed by the ¼ cup of cheese and walnuts if using them.
 Plate and serve, passing the extra cheese at the table.

-*Notes: I did the onion/cabbage saute largely to add a little color to the dish; plus, I have a lot of cabbage on hand.
-The flavor here really comes from the roasted cauliflower puree, so you could easily skip the saute portion.
-I also roasted some kohlabri and tossed into the dish.
+- I also roasted some kohlabri and tossed into the dish.
 It was a bit too hard to puree so I left in chunks.
 It was OK and if you happened to be looking to use some up, give it a try–but it didn’t add too much to the flavor.